Haftee is the next generation of layering

 Halftees come with different lengths of sleeves (no sleeves, cup sleeves, normal short sleeves, 3/4 sleeves and long-sleeves), in a variety of colors, necklines, sizes, and fabrics like cotton, rayon, lace.
 They can be worn with the front to the back and vice versa which permits you to vary the cleavage for optimal style and/or coverage/cleavage.

-Halftees reduce bulk for a smooth layered look
+Reducing bulk is key for a smooth layered look

-The big advantage of halftees over full-length layering tops is that they permit you to layer without extra bulk around the waist and in your jeans, skirt or pants.
-Not having to stack the tails of a T-shirt into the bottoms gives you a smoother look.A Haftee halftee permits layering without the bulge.
-Click To Tweet
+The big advantage of halftees over full-length layering tops is that the former permit you to layer without extra bulk around the waist and in your jeans, skirt or pants.
+Not having to stack the tails of a T-shirt into the bottoms gives you a smoother look.A Haftee halftee permits layering without the bulge. #agelessstyle Click To Tweet

 Not having an extra layer around the waist is also advantageous when the hot flash hits after coffee. 😉